-As you can see from the graphs provided by the bank of international settlement (BIS), the share of HFT trading in FX has been steadily growing.
+As you can see from the graphs provided by the Bank for International Settlements (BIS), the share of HFT trading in FX has been steadily growing. ￼

 HFT strategies implementation challenges

 Execution speed in FX is also far behind equities trading.
-As you can see, Nasdaq can execute orders in less than a millisecond, while the fastest margin FX broker is at 85 ms.
+As you can see, Nasdaq can execute orders in less than a millisecond, while the fastest margin FX broker is at 85 milliseconds.